 Other sections give information such as the make, engine capacity, and fuel

 If things go wrong

-If you have a problem with a new car that you have bought, first contact the seller (the garage or car dealership) so that they can put it right.
-If you cannot resolve the matter or you are not satisfied with the response, you can contact the following:
+If you have a problem with a new car that you have bought, contact the seller (the garage or car dealership) so that they can put it right.
+If you cannot resolve the problem or you are not satisfied with the response, you can contact:

 - Competition and Consumer Protection Commission (CCPC) – The CCPC has particular responsibility for regulating credit intermediaries (such as finance companies that offer loans).
 You can contact the CCPC for advice about consumer issues, such as faulty cars, regulation of credit intermediaries and unfair commercial practices.

 - Society of the Irish Motor Industry (SIMI) – SIMI represents the motor industry in Ireland.
 SIMI members include dealers, repairers, wholesalers, retailers and vehicle testers.
 All SIMI members must follow a code of ethics.
 It may be able to help you, through its consumer complaints mediation service.

 Learn more about how to make a complaint.